Safe and Sound: How to Puppy Proof Your Apartment Like a Pro

 What does it mean to puppy-proof an apartment?

 Puppy-proofing your apartment is taking efforts to ensure that your living area is safe and secure for your new dog.
 It involves analyzing your apartment from a puppy's perspective and finding potential hazards or threats that could injure or cause discomfort to your furry pet.
+As Apartment Guide points out, it also involves making sure you're aware of all pet-friendly areas and any pet-related regulations and guidelines in your lease.

 Common Hazards When Puppy-Proofing an Apartment